 Check out one of our latest posts all about AI marketing tools to boost your business!

-ESRI’s diagram created as a map inspired by what the company is about.
-The presented path follows a reader through listed technologies used by ESRI’s marketing department.
+ESRI’s infographic on TechStacks is constructed as a map; inspired by what the company is all about.
+The example presented follows a path through listed technologies used by ESRI’s marketing department.

 A total of 24 tools runs the whole operation of ESRI.
-Tools like Sales force, moz, Pardot is crucial part of their marketing tech stack.
+Tools like Sales force, moz, Pardot is crucial part of their technology stack.

 Marketing Funnel Tools Strategy: BlackRock